What Is Evergreen Content?

 Evergreen Content and Search Engine Optimization

-To better understand why evergreen content is so powerful, it's important to understand how search engine optimization works.
+To better understand why evergreen content is so powerful, it's important to understand how search engine optimization (SEO) works.

 Search engines work in the following three stages: